kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Not yet.

-# Chapter 5 - Bedtime Stories
+# Chapter Five - Bedtime Stories
 **Period: Present Day … Year: 1984 … Location: Venus**

 _The phosphorus light trembled like a candle lost in a cavernous lung.
 Outside, the sulfurous wind hissed its muted lullaby.
 Inside, the air was *thick*—syrupy with heat and pressure and the scent of something ancient._